eastriverlee/LLM.swift/README.md

 this has many usages. for instance, this can be used to implement your own function calling logic.

 ### update
-if you use regular `func respond(to input: String) async` `update` function that you set will get called every time when `output` changes.
+if you use regular `func respond(to input: String) async` `update` function that you set will get called every time when you get `outputDelta`.
+`outputDelta` is `nil` when it stops generating the output.

-if you want more control over everything you can use `func respond(to input: String, with makeOutputFrom: @escaping (AsyncStream<String>) async -> String) async` instead, which the aforementioned function uses internally, to define your own version of `makeOutputFrom` function that is used to make `String` typed output out of `AsyncStream<String>` and add to its history. in this case, `update` function will be ignored. check `func respond(to input: String) async` implementation shown above to understand how it works.
+if you want more control over everything you can use `func respond(to input: String, with makeOutputFrom: @escaping (AsyncStream<String>) async -> String) async` instead, which the aforementioned function uses internally, to define your own version of `makeOutputFrom` function that is used to make `String` typed output out of `AsyncStream<String>` and add to its history. in this case, `update` function will be ignored unless you use it. check `func respond(to input: String) async` implementation shown above to understand how it works.